garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 It took a little bit of time for the back bowl areas to get cleared of avalanches, so we did a few laps on the Excelerator list before getting on the Storm King t-bar.
-It was cool to actually see the explosions going off in Spaulding Bowl as ski patrol did their avalanche clearance work.
+It was cool to see the explosions going off in Spaulding Bowl as ski patrol did their avalanche clearance work.